josvromans/python_file_operations/README.rst

 ======================================================
 File operations in Python, with a focus on image files
 ======================================================
 This is a collection of file operations in Python.
-The methods are untested!
 The image operations depend on Pillow, the movie operations on ffmpeg.
-For some image operations, numpy is used (to handle matrices with image pixels).
 Some methods might be useful in your project, just copy and paste them.

-All of these methods can be plugged in easily to the Nautilus file system, using 'python_nautilus' (select the file(s) or directory, and then right click and choose the action).
+All of these methods can be plugged in easily to the Nautilus file system, using 'python_nautilus' (Then you can select the file(s) or directory, and apply any of these actions with a mouseclick).
 All the methods are listed with an explanation under 'list of methods'